ahsanjaved850/Data_Simulator/README.md

       Delete: Removes entries from the grid and database.

    3. Search Functionality
-      Search API: Queries the backend to fetch results by brand name (e.g., "Tesla").
+      Search API: Queries the backend to fetch results by brand name or model name (e.g., "Tesla").
       Advanced Filtering: Column-specific filters (contains, equals, starts/ends with) via AG Grid.

    3. Backend Integration
       Express.js API with RESTful endpoints for data retrieval, search.
+In search using the debounce to make the API call also used the axios for making the API calls.
       MongoDB Atlas for cloud-based NoSQL data storage; CSV dataset preloaded into the database.

    5. User Interface